HuyaneMatsu/vampytest/README.md

 <h1></h1>

-Here are several advantages why you would want them:
+Here are several advantages why you would want to use a relative import supporting testing framework such as vampytest:

 - **Simplicity and ease of use**

-    Relative import based tests simplify the process of writing and executing tests.
+    Relative import based tests simplifies the process of writing and executing tests.
     Relative imports provide a straightforward and intuitive way to import and utilize testing functionalities without the need for complex configuration or setup.
     Developers can quickly get started with writing tests and running them, making the testing process more accessible